Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 Did You Think About Protecting Your Skin?

-We didn’t think so much about it before going ride bikes.
+We didn’t think so much about it before going to ride bikes.
 Or just going outside to play.
-Do whatever we did when so young.
 We were out in the sun, in direct sunlight!

 Our parents didn’t know, and they could not warn us about protecting our skin from the sun.